-I attach the .pdf Instruction Manual for this model – CitizenD060Windsurfer
+I attach the .pdf Instruction sheet for this model – CitizenD060Windsurfer

 NOTE 1 – For all you true “Windsurfers” out there I have to say that the vintage “surfer” watch, like the above Citizen have to be regarded as – vintage watch collectors pieces.
 And if you take the sport seriously (and I know a couple of guys who are obsessed and seem to travel the world for a decent wave!), then you’ll have to have the proper watch kit.